State Law ESSB 5184 - Parking Reform

 Are there ways that Renton can incentivize additional parking even if we cannot require it?

-Jmcfish asked 15 days ago
+Jmcfish asked about 2 months ago

 While state law now limits the City’s ability to require minimum parking in many cases, the City can still support the provision of parking through voluntary approaches and code flexibility.
 Some potential approaches include: